oktetlabs/styleguides/cguide.md

 like 0xff).

-When multiline string constant is used, it is recommended to insert ‘`\n`’ character explicitly and close quote at each line.
+When multiline string constant is used, it is recommended to insert `\n` character explicitly and close quote at each line.

 *Examples:*